 Your personal injury or wrongful death case is too important to entrust to dabblers, general practice lawyers, or inexperienced attorneys who have seldom or never tried a personal injury case in court.
 Don’t gamble with your case; the stakes are too high.
 Choose a knowledgeable and experienced personal injury and wrongful death law firm with a proven track record of success, to represent you.

-If you feel pain, stiffness, or unusual sensations in any part of your body, report these symptoms to investigating law enforcement personnel at the scene.
-Seek medical evaluation as soon as possible, preferably on the same day as the collision, if you are injured or think you may be injured.
+If you feel pain, stiffness, or unusual sensations in any part of your body, report these symptoms to investigating law enforcement personnel at the scene. if you are injured or think you may be injured, seek medical evaluation as soon as possible, preferably on the same day as the collision.
 Obtain the investigating law enforcement officer’s name and organizational affiliation, i.e., Virginia State Police, Newport News Police, Hampton Police, York County Sheriff’s Department, Williamsburg Police, James City County Police, etc. Obtain the full name and automobile insurance carrier of all involved vehicle drivers, and the full names, addresses, and telephone numbers of everyone who witnessed the collision.
 Safeguard all documents and information given to you by the investigating police officer/state trooper.
 Take photographs showing the location of all involved vehicles before they are moved.
 Obtain photographs of visible damage to the involved vehicles.
 Photograph physical evidence at the crash scene such as skid marks and gouge marks on the pavement, and debris such as broken glass, etc. on or beside the highway.
 Photographs visible injuries such as bruises, scrapes or abrasions, cuts or lacerations, wounds, etc.